Jonah Heim Player Props: Rangers vs. Angels

 Jonah Heim At The Plate

+- Heim has 29 hits, which is best among Texas hitters this season, while batting .302 with 13 extra-base hits.

-- Among qualified hitters in MLB play, he ranks 31st in batting average, 38th in on-base percentage, and 15th in slugging.
+- Among the qualifying hitters in baseball, he ranks 22nd in batting average, 36th in on-base percentage, and 18th in slugging.

-- Heim is batting .350 with two homers during his last outings and is riding a four-game hitting streak.
+- Heim will look to extend his five-game hitting streak.
+He's batting .391 with two homers over the course of his last games.

-- In 11 of 26 games this season, he has scored, and six of those games included multiple runs.
+- In 44.4% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (25.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.